-The bright blue plastic popped incongruous against the soft green bedspread chosen specifically for its calming potential—green like grass, grass like nature, nature like calm.
+The bright blue plastic popped incongruous against the soft green bedspread chosen for its calming potential—green like grass, grass like nature, nature like calm.
 Fuck that.
-I had mere seconds to get these counted and hidden again.
+I had seconds to get these counted and hidden again.
 Quickly, I separated them into groups of 2—2, 4, 6, 8, reaching 48.
 48!
 That meant I had already taken 12 pills!
 My stomach dropped.
 How had that happened?

 Fuck it!
 I had tons left.
-I plucked another 3 off the bed before scooping up the 45 remaining pills with the bottle’s plastic edge.
+I plucked another 3 off the bed before scooping up the 45 remaining pills with the bottle’s edge.
 Okay.
 15. I wouldn’t go past 15.
 That meant I could take these 3, with more wine.
 I was sure I had another bottle hidden somewhere.

 At this point in Our relationship, any plan I came up with began to unravel before I had finished designing it.
 I would rather drink on a deliberately empty stomach than eat dinner with my husband.
 I would rather tiptoe behind a locked door and count pills than meet his eyes over a loving toast.
 She was now the architect, but I still thought I was drawing up the plans.